Busch Trio

 „Beethoven Cycle“

-In preparation for the Beethoven Year 2027, the Busch Trio proposes cyclical programmes of all piano trios from 2025 on.
+In preparation for the Beethoven Year 2027, the Busch Trio proposes cyclical programmes of all piano trios.

 These programmes may be combined with Op.
 108 and WoO 158 or various sonatas for violin/violoncello and piano.
 Also, the Triple concerto will be possible.